Brian A. Kilpatrick

 Mr. Kilpatrick is a member of the American Bar Association, the Texas Bar Association, the Dallas Bar Association, and the Texas Association of Bank Counsel.
-He is also a Life Fellow with the Dallas Bar Foundation.
+He is also a Life Fellow with the Dallas Bar Foundation and a Fellow with the Texas Bar Foundation.
 He has served on several bar committees in Dallas, including the judiciary committee, the fee dispute committee, and the pro bono committee.

 PRO BONO SERVICE